MagriLab/CAE-ESN-Kolmogorov/source/README.md

 The structure is organised as follows:

 - Data needs to be generated from ../tutorial/Gen_data.ipynb by solving the Kolmogorov flow using KolSol (https://github.com/MagriLab/KolSol), a pseudospectral solver implemented in pytorch.
+Alternatively, the datasets can be downloaded from https://zenodo.org/record/7698307#.ZAMyrtLP1mg.

 - Once the flowfield time series is available, the autoencoder is trained using Re30_Autoencoder_48_double_base.py.
 The autoencoder provides the mapping to (and back from) the low-dimensional latent space.